TNS-corporatepartner/new-school-corporate-partnerships/_values/global-diversity.markdown

 order: 3
 ---

-- We use design to tackle the big questions
+- We are a microcosm of the global population and a magnet for talent from all over the world.
-- We are the only comprehensive university with a world-famous design school, Parsons, at its core
+- We are in one of the most creative and diverse city in the world.
-- We design solutions that get to the future first
+- We are a living laboratory for exploring and testing the new.